 Do Dropped Charges Show Up on a Background Check?
 Do This Now

-In the United States, a person is innocent until proven guilty, but if that’s the case, do dropped charges show up on a background check?
+In the United States, a person is innocent until proven guilty.
+However, despite the presumption of innocence, most dropped charges still show up on background checks.

-Despite the presumption of innocence, most dropped charges still show up on background checks although there are a few exceptions to the rule such as ban the box laws and juvenile, expunged, or sealed records.
+Although there are a few exceptions to the rule such as ban the box laws and juvenile, expunged, or sealed records.

-Therefore, the only way to ensure dropped charges do not show up on a background check is to check you meet one of the exceptions so do this now run a dropped charges background check on yourself before applying for the next job, professional license, or rental unit.
+Therefore, the only way to ensure dropped charges do not show up on a background check is to check you meet one of the exceptions – so do this now – run a dropped charges background check on yourself before applying for the next job, professional license, or rental unit.

 Any criminal records, including dismissed charges, not-guilty verdicts, and dropped charges, are considered public records in the United States due to state-specific Freedom of Information Laws and currently, only 20 states have provisions that allow for automatic clearing under specific provisions.